core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Examples of Counter Signature Parameters are in {{sec-cs-params-ex}}.

-### Counter Signature Key Parameters ## {#ssec-common-context-cs-key-params}

-Counter Signature Key Parameters identifies the parameters associated to the keys used with the digital signature algorithm specified in Counter Signature Algorithm.
-This parameter is immutable once the Common Context is established.

-The exact structure and value of this parameter depends on the value of Counter Signature Algorithm.
-In particular, this parameter takes the same structure and value of the array of COSE capabilities for the COSE key type associated to Counter Signature Algorithm, as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.2 of {{I-D.ietf-cose-rfc8152bis-algs}}).

-Examples of Counter Signature Key Parameters are in {{sec-cs-params-ex}}.

 ## Sender Context and Recipient Context ## {#ssec-sender-recipient-context}

 OSCORE specifies the derivation of Sender Context and Recipient Context, specifically of Sender/Recipient Keys and Common IV, from a set of input parameters (see Section 3.2 of {{RFC8613}}).
 This derivation applies also to Group OSCORE, and the mandatory-to-implement HKDF and AEAD algorithms are the same as in {{RFC8613}}.
 The Sender ID SHALL be unique for each endpoint in a group with a fixed Master Secret, Master Salt and Group Identifier (see Section 3.3 of {{RFC8613}}).